aonufrei/java-lambda-doc/java-lambdas.md

 ```

-Each of these interfaces are covered in the following sections.
+Each of these interfaces is covered in the following sections.
 ### Consumer

-`Consumer` interface contains single method accept, that accepts passed paramer and performes some operation.
+`Consumer` interface contains a single method that accepts the passed parameter and performs some operations.

 ```java